grompe/BTWTweak/README.md

   show swirling True Sight particles, even though mobs cannot spawn on them.

-# For when you get access to stoked fire:
+# When you get access to stoked fire:

 - Rails in abandoned mineshafts are rusted and won't give as much of iron anymore.
 If you need lots of iron, you need a mob trap.